DrDabbidy/surgical-assistant/README.md

 - Command $lang(language): returns the two-letter code of the given language for use with the $trans function.
 - Command $troll_text(message): returns the message in meme text, similar to the spongebob memes. ex: hello --> h E l L o
 - "Snarky Comments": responds to given keywords with a respective response (linked in a dictionary).
+- $latex(message): renders LaTeX, given the code in the message.
+Also accepts options -d (deletes the original message) and -light (makes the background white and text colour black, as opposed to the standard discord colours)
+- $embed(message): creates an embed to make nice messages for announcements, for example.

 # Files
 - .env: contains the bot token for more secure use.